andela-technology/qualified-docs/content/for-candidates/index.md

 ### Code Challenges

-Challenges are designed to challenge you, while not making you spend a lot of time.
-When you first start a challenge, you will be given the opportunity to look over the challenge's basic information before starting to solve it.
+Challenges are designed to assess your skills without requiring a large investment of your time.
+When you first start a challenge, you will be given the opportunity to look over the challenge's basic information before you begin working on the solution.

 - Challenges will come with **Instructions** (in the upper-right section), which will explain the challenge's goals.
-- If you would like to explain your methods outside the code, you can use the **Your Notes** section next to the instructions to add detailed notes in full markdown.
+- If you would like to explain your thought process separate from the code, you can use the **Your Notes** section next to the instructions to add detailed notes in full markdown.

-How you solve a code challenge depends on if it is a classic code challenge, or a project code challenge.
-You can easily tell the difference because a project code challenge has a file tree along the left side, while a classic code challenge already has all the files open with no tree.
+How you solve a code challenge depends on whether it is a classic code challenge or a project code challenge.
+You can easily tell the difference because a project code challenge has a file tree along the left side while a classic code challenge already has all the files open with no tree.

 * [Learn more about the Classic Code Challenge Solver](/for-candidates/challenge-solver)
 * [Learn more about the Project Code Challenge Solver](/for-candidates/advanced-challenge-ide)